inoerp/inoERP/README.md

 (requisitions/purchase order/work order).
 Each time a new supply is created, system automatically decides the best supply size as per the existing actual demand.

+== Requirements ==

+1. HTTP web server Ex.
+Apache, IIS.
+2. PHP 5.5+
+3. MySQL 5.5+

+== Auto Installation ==

+1. Upload all the files into the web server
+2. Open the index.php /or install.php page and follow the simple 4 steps installation process
+3. Login in to the application using user id /password - admin/admin

+== Manual Installation ==

+1. Change the DB settings @ include\basics\dbsettings.inc
+2. Change the session_set_cookie_params  in sessions file
+3. Import the database file @  enine\install\inoerp.sql
+4. Change the .htaccess
+5. Login in to the application using user id /password - admin/admin

 Modules
 ------------